 6. Treating other people with respect makes them want to be nice back to

+you.
 Hold the door for someone or give them a smile.
 It might just make

 their day!